anitaposch/anita-grav/user/pages/04.blog/articles-2020/7-bitcoin-learnings-from-zimbabwe-and-botswana/7-bitcoin learnings from zimbabwe and botswana.md

 ---
-title: Bitcoin Learnings from Zimbabwe and Botswana
+title: National currencies, culture and Bitcoin: Learnings from my first journey to Zimbabwe and Botswana
 taxonomy:
     tags: [Blog, Learn Bitcoin, On the Ground, Bitcoin in Africa]
 routes: